Gazo (rapper): Revelation to the general public and Drill FR (2019–2021)

 In October 2019, he began a series of five freestyles "Drill FR" that would make him known nationally, allowing him in August 2020 to be the first artist to sign on the label Epic Records France of Sony Music, whose American leaning includes Drake and Travis Scott, among others.
 He would later confess that he would have quit music if the first sound of this series had not taken off: "I was out of breath.
 Luckily, this is done when the drill is a hit in France, including Dior of Pop Smoke”.
 With this he took on the look of mid-length braided locks accompanied by impressive jewelry including diamond teeth and gold glasses without frames, this was inspired by American stars Pop Smoke, Lil Wayne and XXXTentacion.
 On June 18, 2020, featuring Freeze Corleone, Gazo offers Drill FR 4, still considered in 2022 as the French drill sound.
 On August 27, 2020, the track Inceste was released, which marked Gazo's debut with Sony.
-Building on his new success, Gazo unveiled the track Tchin 2X12, whiwh appeared on Kaaris' album, One song, which is now of Gazo's best-known, reached number 44 on the Top Singles chart on the day of the mixtape's release, and number 78 the next day20.
+Building on his new success, Gazo unveiled the track Tchin 2X12, which appeared on Kaaris' album, One song, which is now of Gazo's best-known, reached number 44 on the Top Singles chart on the day of the mixtape's release, and number 78 the next day20.
 It is called HAINE&SEX.
 A few weeks later, videos using this sound emerged on the social network TikTok, before it finally became a viral trend, which made him known to a wider and wider audience, so much so that he was certified a diamond record in September 2021.
 The success led him to many collaborations.
 On his first mixtape with foreign artists, like the British Russ Millions.
 Gazo has begun putting subtitles in his clips in English to export himself beyond the borders of the French-speaking world.